 Your doctor or pharmacist may already be aware of any possible drug interactions and may be monitoring you for them.
 Do not start, stop, or change the dosage of any medicine before checking with them first.

 This drug should not be used with the following medications because very serious, possibly fatal interactions may occur:

 - There are no drugs listed with absolute contraindications to estriol.

 Before using this medication, tell your doctor or pharmacist of all prescription and non-prescription/herbal products you may use, especially of:

 This information does not contain all possible interactions.
 Therefore, before using estriol, tell your doctor or pharmacist of all the products you use.

 Symptoms of overdose include feeling sick and bleeding from the vagina.
 If you have taken too much estriol or you have accidentally swallowed estriol cream or pessaries then consult your doctor or go to the nearest hospital casualty department straight away.

-If you think you, or someone you care for, might have accidentally taken more than the recommended dose of estriol or intentional overdose is suspected, contact your local hospital, GP or if in England call 111 or NHS Direct.
+If you think you, or someone you care for, might have accidentally taken more than the recommended dose of estriol or intentional overdose is suspected, contact your local hospital, GP or if in England call 111.
 In Scotland call NHS 24.
 In Wales, call NHS Direct Wales.
 In the case of medical emergencies, always dial 999.